 7. Pick up your trash.

 Unattended trash can harm wildlife and degrade the experience of other visitors.
 A national park is different from a city park and trash cans may not be readily available.
 Bring trash bags along so that you can take your trash with you if there are no trash receptacles nearby.
-If a dumster or trash can is full, never leave a bag of trash nearby.
+If a dumpster or trash can is full, never leave a bag of trash nearby.
 Keep it with you until you find a receptacle with space.
-Unattended trash attracts wildlife.

 8. Drive the speed limit.